crazoter/My-Docs/docs/manga_reviews.md

     * -1 - Umm...
 The kind of manga where I'm kind of on the fence, which means you can do without reading it
     * 0 - Worth reading, but kind of forgettable...
     * 1 - Highly worth reading, but some parts are kind of unsatisfactory, or I just don't feel attached to it for some unexplained reason
     * 2 - Definitely worth reading, I really liked it.
-Manga with +2 onwards are manga that I believe are worth recommending to others (if they don't mind the negative points brought up)
+Manga with +2 onwards are manga that I believe can be safely recommended to others who like the genre (if they don't mind the negative points brought up)
     * 3 - Read it!!!
 The kind where you think back about when you read it and it still warms your heart / makes you want to re-read
     * 4 - Must read, the kind where you draw inspiration from the manga or are reminded of the manga in your life every now and then
     * 5 - Must read, if you're prepared to become addicted to it.
 The kind where you're so attached to the characters you start producing/consuming fanfic/art/doujinshi, or just are crazy over the manga in general